researchart/fse20/submissions/reusable/README.md

 Available + Functional + very carefully documented and well-structured to the extent that reuse and repurposing is facilitated.
 In particular, norms and standards of the research community for artifacts of this type are strictly adhered to.

-# Overview
+# Compute Time estimate
 This artifact reproduces results shown in Tables 2 and 4 in our FSE 2020 submission.
 The reproduction of our results involves running 16 different scripts.
 Running these scripts serially takes us a total compute time of about 54 hours on a machine running Ubuntu 16.04 with a Intel(R) Xeon(R) CPU E5-2623 v3 @ 3.00GHz processor and 192 GB of memory.
 This compute time estimate does not take into account the reproduction of the results from the Java track of SV-COMP 2020 which is presented in Table 5 of the submission.
+Since this is a long-running artifact, we urge the artifact reviewers to allow about 54 hours of compute time before they collect results to review the artifact.
+However, we provide a script that allows any-time collections of the current set of generated results.

+# Storage estimate
+Reproduction of the

 # Reproducing data for Tables 2 and 4

+## Run individual benchmarks
 1. Build jpf-core and java-ranger using the instructions found in INSTALL.md.
 Ne
 2. cd fse20/submissions/reusable/java-ranger
 2. mkdir logs